Jennifer Marlowe: Cultural references

 Jennifer Marlowe is frequently cited as an example of changing gender roles and the breaking of stereotypes.
-Jennifer changes the "blonde bombshell" stereotype of Marilyn Monroe and Jayne Mansfield, with a raised consciousness, increased sophistication and unexpected intelligence.
+Jennifer changes the "blonde bombshell" stereotype of Marilyn Monroe and Jayne Mansfield, with a raised consciousness, increased sophistication and unexpected intelligence (Wilson envisioned the character as the smartest person in the room if that person were Lana Turner).

 Jennifer and Bailey offer a blonde-brunette dyad typical of sitcoms of the era, providing contrasting portrayals of female sexuality, while at the same time both exploiting and defying the expectation of the "jiggle TV" genre of the era.